PX4/PX4-user_guide/en/advanced/gimbal_control.md

 ## MAVLink Gimbal (MNT_MODE_OUT=MAVLINK)

 Each physical gimbal device on the system must have its own high level gimbal manager, which is discoverable by a ground station using the MAVLink gimbal protocol.
-The ground station sends high level [MAVLink Gimbal Manager](https://mavlink.io/en/services/gimbal_v2.html#gimbal-manager-messages) commands to the manager, and it will in turn send appropriate lower level "gimbal device" commands to control the gimbal.
+The ground station sends high level [MAVLink Gimbal Manager](https://mavlink.io/en/services/gimbal_v2.html#gimbal-manager-messages) commands to the manager of the gimbal it wants to control, and the manager will in turn send appropriate lower level "gimbal device" commands to control the gimbal.

-PX4 can be configured as the gimbal manager to control a single gimbal device (which can either be physically connected or be a MAVLink gimbal).
+PX4 can be configured as the gimbal manager to control a single gimbal device (which can either be physically connected or be a MAVLink gimbal that implements the [gimbal device interface](https://mavlink.io/en/services/gimbal_v2.html#gimbal-device-messages)).
-Additional MAVLink gimbals may be controlled by their own gimbal manager components (PX4 will forward the MAVLink traffic).

 To enable a MAVLink gimbal, first set parameter [MNT_MODE_IN](../advanced_config/parameter_reference.md#MNT_MODE_IN) to `MAVlink gimbal protocol v2` and [MNT_MODE_OUT](../advanced_config/parameter_reference.md#MNT_MODE_OUT) to `MAVLink gimbal protocol v2`.